IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 the IETF have evolved in ways that require changes to its administrative structure.
-The purpose of this document is to document and describe a proposed new "IASA2" structure.
+The purpose of this document is to document and describe a new "IASA2" structure.
 The work of the IETF's administrative and fundraising tasks will be conducted by a new administrative organization, the IETF Administration Limited Liability Company ("LLC").
 Under the proposal, the Internet Administrative Oversight Committee (IAOC) will be eliminated, and its oversight and advising functions transferred to the new LLC Board.
-This document describes all of the details involved in the proposal.

 {{?I-D.haberman-iasa20dt-recs}} discusses the challenges facing the current structure as well as several options for reorganizing the